-B. Morning Extended Care Arrival
+2. Morning Extended Care Arrival

 Only students who are enrolled in morning extended care may arrive at school from 6:45 a.m. - 7:55 a.m.
-Students who arrive during this time frame should report to the gym or playground, weather permitting.
+Students who arrive during this time frame should report to the gym.
 Parents are required to sign their student in with the designated staff member.

-C. Safety Patrol Drop-off
+3. Safety Patrol Drop-off